 - The Odyssey Trust Company is a registered charity and was established to, ‘hold, manage, safeguard and develop the investment in the Odyssey project for the benefit of all the people of Northern Ireland’.

-- The Odyssey Trust provides educational advancement and Learning activities at W5, the interactive science and discovery centre, and by offering a wide range of recreation and leisure activities and events in The SSE Arena, Belfast, and the Odyssey complex.
-The Odyssey is widely recognised as one of the most successful millennium projects funded by the Big Lottery in Northern Ireland.
+- The Odyssey Trust provides educational advancement and Learning activities at W5, the interactive science and discovery center, and by offering a wide range of recreation and leisure activities and events in The SSE Arena, Belfast, and the Odyssey complex.
+The Odyssey is widely recognized as one of the most successful millennium projects funded by the Big Lottery in Northern Ireland.

-- In 2019, the Odyssey Trust acquired circa 20,000 sq. ft of space within the extended footprint of the former Odyssey Pavilion, which was designated as a potential new Learning Centre.
+- In 2019, the Odyssey Trust acquired circa 20,000 sq. ft of space within the extended footprint of the former Odyssey Pavilion, which was designated as a potential new Learning Center.